 One of the most memorable moments in her life, which she often recalls in interviews, happened when she was 16.
 At the time, she wrote a letter to NASA asking for information about becoming an astronaut.
 She got a response stating that “women and minorities” were not typically selected as astronauts.
 Despite the discouraging message, Mae Jemison refused to be limited by this view.
 “I took that letter, put it in a drawer, and locked it away,” she said in an interview.
 “I never told anyone about it, but I used it as motivation to prove them wrong.”

-The Struggles and Setbacks:
+The Struggles ,Setbacks and Challenges Mae Jamison faced:

 Dr. Jemison faced many setbacks throughout her career, especially as a minority woman in a field dominated by white men.
 Despite graduating with an M.D. from Cornell University, Mae still struggled to break through barriers in science and medicine.
 After completing her medical degree in 1981, she worked as a general practitioner and participated in medical research, but her true dream of space exploration was still calling.

 Her application to NASA was rejected multiple times before she was finally selected in 1987.
-Overcoming Doubts and Encouragement to Apply:
+Overcoming Doubts and Encouragement to Apply.

 In interviews, Dr. Jemison has discussed how she was initially uncertain about applying to NASA.
 As an astronaut hopeful, she was aware of how competitive the selection process was and that there had never been a Black woman in space.
 Nevertheless, she was encouraged by her friends and mentors to apply, despite the doubts she may have had at the time.

 She has often said that her interest in NASA wasn’t just about space but also about humanity’s future and exploration.
 Mae believed that NASA offered a chance to combine her passion for science with her desire to help people.
-In her own words:

 “At that time, I didn’t know if I’d be selected.
 It seemed like such an impossible thing.
 But I wanted to be part of something that could have an impact on the world, on people, on the future.
 NASA was the perfect place for that.”